 It may be a contentious subject amongst whiskey connoisseurs, but the science doesn’t lie; adding water to your whiskey can work wonders for releasing even more flavour and depth.
 But it’s not that simple, add too much and you dilute those flavours.
 So we’ve dived into the science to find out just why you should add water, and how much.

 Adding water to whiskey is a controversial topic these days.
 But it certainly shouldn’t be.
 The contention stems from the fact that some purists believe that adding liquid to the best of drams is a form of dilution that no serious whiskey drinker ought to take seriously.
 These self-styled whiskey connoisseurs are overlooking some fairly rigorous science that shows that the process of measured dilution can actually open up whiskey in some fairly compelling ways.

-More precisely: a recent study by chemists at the University of Sweden showed that adding water to whiskey boosts the concentration of flavour compounds at the surface of the drink, bringing more of those rich aromatics to the nose as we sip.
+A recent study by chemists at the University of Sweden showed that adding water to whiskey boosts the concentration of flavour compounds at the surface of the drink, bringing more of those rich aromatics to the nose as we sip.
+Why add water to whiskey?
 And since a large percentage of perceived whiskey flavour is borne of smell—that’s a pretty easy way to increase taste sensations on the tongue.
 You can read more from the paper here.